• Skip to primary navigation

 Gluten-Free Substitutes for Couscous

-(b) Rice: Rice has a chewier texture than couscous, but it makes a great side dish and gluten-free couscous alternative.
+Rice: Rice has a chewier texture than couscous, but it makes a great side dish and gluten-free couscous alternative.

-(c) Riced Cauliflower: Riced cauliflower can also work as a couscous substitute.
-I use it when making gluten-free tabbouli or tabbouleh, made with bulger, a type of cracked wheat similar to the durum wheat semolina used in couscous.
+Riced Cauliflower: Riced cauliflower can also work as a couscous substitute.
+I use it when making gluten-free tabbouli or tabbouleh, made with bulgur, a type of cracked wheat similar to the durum wheat semolina used in couscous.
+This is a picture of my tasty Cauliflower Tabbouleh (Tabouli) Salad made with riced cauliflower.

 cauliflower tabbouleh salad

-(d) Millet: Millet is another great gluten-free couscous substitute.
+Millet: Millet is another great gluten-free couscous substitute.
 This ancient grain (which is actually a seed) has a mild, slightly sweet flavor.
+Bob’s Red Mill makes a gluten-free hulled millet that works well as a substitute for couscous.

 gluten-free hulled millet by Bob's Red Mill

+Remember, when following a couscous recipe, you cannot substitute quinoa, rice, riced cauliflower, or millet verbatim.
 Instead, you’ll need to prepare the substitute couscous grain or vegetable as directed on its packaging, then follow the recipe using the prepared couscous substitute.

 The Bottom Line on Gluten-Free Couscous